Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Today i did 4  Boson labs so far. they were pretty easy for me.
 I will try to do at least one more later.
 I will also try t configure the Anki Software on my Iphone so i can train myself on the Jeremy'it flash card.

+## 2/3/2025

+I did two labs until now for today.
+Some of the labs are time consuming so it takes me some time to do them.
+I will try to do 3 later.
+I started to try t configure the Ankiflashcards on My Iphone.
+I fund one apps i , i will try to add the deck later as i am unfamilliar with the process it can also take me some time.